 - Injections: A doctor may recommend a corticosteroid injection in the affected tendon.
 This injection can help reduce swelling within a few days to weeks.

 - Surgery: In some cases, a doctor may recommend surgery.
-During this procedure, a surgeon will cut through the affected tendon to relieve the symptoms.
+During this procedure, a surgeon will cut through the pulley or the sheath around the tendon.

 - Medication: A doctor may recommend taking over-the-counter or prescription nonsteroidal anti-inflammatory drugs to relieve pain and inflammation.

-- Stretching exercises: A doctor may recommend stretches and exercises for the hand or suggest that a person works with a physical therapist.
+- Stretching exercises: A doctor may recommend stretches and exercises for the hand or suggest working with a physical therapist.
 However, some sources note that no universal or widely accepted exercise routine exists for trigger finger.

 Some additional treatment options include massage, heat therapy, and changes in activity.

-A person with trigger finger may benefit from wearing a splint on their finger to keep it straight and unable to move.
-This may prevent pain due to swelling and may be particularly helpful during sleep.
+A person with trigger finger may benefit from wearing a splint on their finger to keep it straight and prevent it from moving.
+This may minimize pain and be particularly helpful during sleep.

-A person may wish to check that they are buying a splint made from breathable materials, especially if they intend to wear it for long periods of time.
+A person may wish to check that they are buying a splint made from breathable materials, especially if they intend to wear it for extended periods.